maelle/swamp/README.md

 The goal of swamp is to illustrate DRY (don't repeat yourself) and DAMP (descriptive and meaningful phrases) in tests of R packages.

-For reference see https://r-pkgs.org/testing-advanced.html in R Packages by Hadley Wickham and Jenny Bryan.
+For reference see https://r-pkgs.org/testing-design.html and https://r-pkgs.org/testing-advanced.html in R Packages by Hadley Wickham and Jenny Bryan.

 ## Stage 1: muddy!